Wells Fargo’s new CEO: ‘We will get it done’

 As part of the reorganization, Scharf aligned control executives with each of the company’s businesses who will have a dual line of reporting to their respective CEOs and up through a separate operations team.
 This integrated operations organization is designed to enable the lines of business to work more collaboratively and consistently across the company while ensuring the right level of oversight.

-He also announced an enhanced organizational structure on May 29, 2020, to manage risk across the company, including a new model with five line-of-business chief risk officers reporting to Chief Risk Officer Mandy Norton.
-He also named a new head of the Operational Risk Management team.
+He also announced an enhanced risk management structure with five line-of-business chief risk officers reporting to Chief Risk Officer Mandy Norton and a new head of the Operational Risk Management team.

 “These changes create the right structure to build our businesses over the long term and increase our ability to successfully execute on our top priority, which is the risk, regulatory, and control work,” said Scharf.